nicolas-kuechler/doe-suite/docs/dev_guide.md

 An (incomplete) list of roles and their purpose:

+# TODO [nku] adjust
 - `experiment-aws`: General role to handle creating AWS EC2 instances.

-- `experiment-aws-ec2`: Create EC2 instances for a specific host type and experiment.
+- `experiment-aws-ec2-create`: Create EC2 instances for a specific host type and experiment.

 - `experiment-aws-ec2-manage`: This is an optimization. `experiment-aws` first launches all instances using `experiment-aws-ec2` and only then waits for SSH to come up.
 Thus, instances can boot up concurrently and the next one is not only started after the current one is completely initialized.